noir-lang/docs/docs/language_concepts/ops.md

 ---
-title: Supported Operations in Noir Programming Language
+title: Logical Operations in Noir
 description:
   Learn about the supported arithmetic and logical operations in the Noir programming language.
   Discover how to perform operations on concealed types, integers, and booleans.